The Snows of Kilimanjaro (short story): Plot

-The story opens with a paragraph about Mount Kilimanjaro, the highest mountain in Africa, whose western summit is called in Masai the "House of God."
+The story opens with a paragraph about Mount Kilimanjaro, the highest mountain in Africa, whose Western summit is called in Masai the "House of God."
 There, we are told, lies the frozen carcass of a leopard near the summit.
-No one knows why it is there at such altitude.
+No one knows why it is there at such an altitude.

 The reader is introduced to Harry, a writer dying of gangrene, and Helen, who is with him on safari in Africa.
 They are stranded in the camp, because a bearing in their truck's engine burnt out.
 Harry's situation makes him irritable, and he speaks about his impending death in a matter-of-fact, sarcastic way that upsets Helen.
 He quarrels with her over minute things, from whether he should drink a whiskey and soda, to whether she should read to him.
-Helen is obviously concerned for his welfare, but Harry's frustration makes him talk unpleasantly towards her.
+Helen is obviously concerned for his welfare, but Harry's frustration makes him treat her poorly.

 Harry then begins to ruminate on his life experiences, which have been many and varied, and on the fact that he feels he has never reached his potential as a writer because he has chosen to make his living by marrying wealthy women.
 In italicized portions of the text that are scattered throughout the story, Hemingway narrates some of Harry's experiences in a stream-of-consciousness style.
 Harry's first memories consist of traveling around Europe following a battle: hiding a deserter in a cottage, hunting and skiing in the mountains, playing cards during a blizzard, and hearing about a bombing run on a train full of Austrian officers.

 Harry then falls asleep and wakes in the evening to find Helen returning from a shooting expedition.
 He meditates on how she really is thoughtful and good to him, and how she is not to blame that his talent as a writer has been destroyed.
 Helen, he remembers, is a rich widow who lost her husband and a child, was bored by a series of lovers, and eventually "acquired" Harry because "she wanted some one that she respected with her"; she loves Harry "dearly as a writer, as a man, as a companion and as a proud possession", while Harry makes it clear that he does not love her.
 Harry then recalls how he developed gangrene two weeks earlier: they had been trying to get a picture of some waterbuck, and Harry scratched his right knee on a thorn.
 He had not applied iodine right away, and the wound got infected; because all other antiseptics ran out, he used a weak carbolic solution that "paralyzed the minute blood vessels", thus the leg developed gangrene.